 The request for information (RFI) process is an important aspect to planning out projects in the construction industry.
-However, the process can be unnecessarily long and confusing, costing you valuable time and money.
-Below we’ll go over what a request for information is, how they’re helpful, and the best practices on how to write them.
+However, the procurement process can be unnecessarily long and confusing, costing you valuable time and money.
+Below we’ll go over what a formal request for information is, how they’re helpful, and the best practices on how to write them.
 We’ll also talk about some key tips on how to improve the RFI process, so you can keep your business efficiency to a maximum.

 A request for information is basically a form of business communication intended to gain general information about potential vendors and the products and services they offer.
 The ultimate goal in sending an RFI is to see how a potential supplier’s products and services can best be used to solve solutions and fit your business’s needs.
-Contractors have a wide range of vendors to choose from, so requests for information help to see what each company has to offer, and how each company stacks up according to the contractor’s needs.
+Contractors have a wide range of vendors and interested parties to choose from, so requests for information help to see what each company has to offer, and how each company stacks up according to the contractor’s needs.

 RFI’s can also take different forms as they depend on what the general contractor is looking for.
 For example, a general contractor looking for electrical work would send an RFI to a subcontractor whereas a GC looking for materials would send an RFI to a supplier.

 Requests for information not only help contractors compare potential suppliers, but they also help to narrow down the pool of vendors to choose from.
 RFI’s also have a general format for gathering basic information, which makes it easier for GC’s to filter out suppliers that aren’t good fits for the project at hand.
 RFI’s can also help to encourage competition among suppliers, especially when the document is shared on a public platform.

 Writing an RFI